GenomicAI/mars/README.md

 ```

 #### `mars-filter.sh`, `mars-prepare.sh` and `mars-graph.sh`
-These utilities are used for preparing input files for testing.
-A detailed example is decribed in the next section.
+These utilities help prepare input files for testing.
+Detailed examples are provided in the following section.
 ```
 ./mars-filter.sh -h
 Program : mars-filter.sh